Skip to main content

 This isn't a call for flashy redesigns

-I'm not arguing that every local business needs a huge agency rebuild, fifty pages, or some trendy design stunt.
-Most of the time the fix is much more practical.
+I'm not arguing every local business needs a huge agency rebuild or a trendy design stunt.
+Most of the time the fix is practical.
 The site just needs to:

 • say clearly what the business does